 The Salt Lake County Health Department has established the policy that all food items brought to schools must be commercially prepared and individually packaged.
 This policy has been adopted by the Granite School Board.
 Before bringing treats of any kind, please check with your child’s teacher.

-Parents and other volunteers are always welcome to visit the school.
+Due to COVID-19 restrictions no parents or volunteers will be allowed into the school classrooms or hallways during the school day.
+We look forward to welcoming parents and volunteers soon!
+In future years, parents and other volunteers are always welcome to visit the school.
 When a visit is made, please check in at the office and wear volunteer identification to help us maintain the safety of the school.